-The AK230 Residential / Commercial Sealcoat Sprayer is the AK130's big brother.
-Designed with the larger contractor in mind, this is the perfect spray system for the contractor looking to seal commercial parking lots as well as residential.
+The AK230 Residential / Commercial Sealcoat Sprayer is our mid-sized sealer sprayer.
+Designed with the larger contractor in mind, this is the perfect spray system for someone sealing commercial parking lots as well as residential driveways.
 It holds 230 gallons of sealer which provides you with 23,000 square feet of coverage per full tank.
 The system is designed to work with refined coal tar sealer.

 The Bottom Line

 We selected a power-packed 6.5hp Briggs engine and a 2" CAST IRON pump with Viton Seals designed especially for sealcoat.

 The AK230 includes manual paddle agitation sweep.
 This one feature alone usually costs an extra $550 but we decided to include it for free for a limited time.
 Manual agitation always ensures that your sealer is mixed properly in your tank.